The International Wild Waterfowl Association was established in 1958 by aviculturists, conservationists, and ornithologists.

 The IWWA provides need-based financial assistance for avicultural training and internships through the Liz Glassco Hudson Memorial Grant.

-LEARN MOREIWWA Conference
+LEARN MOREIWWA Conferences

 Each year, the International Wild Waterfowl Association convenes in a different location to tour zoological facilities, network with professionals in the field of avian biology and conservation, and discuss the current state of wild waterfowl.
 The funds raised from the conference’s auction and raffle support waterfowl conservation projects.